DRAFT Sewer System Upgrades

 Upgrades are Underway

 We are upgrading and modernizing San Francisco's Combined sewer system today to meet the growing needs of tomorrow and beyond.
-View a list of all project underway.
+View a list of all projects underway.

 - Aging pipes: Replacing and repairing old sewer pipes to prevent backups and breaks.
 Learn more about how we deliver these upgrades across San Francisco, starting with our program of cleaning and inspection.